cloudmesh-community/hid-sp18-520/tutorial/puppetv1.md

 :o: ubuntu 16.04 is outdated.
 Could that not be done on 18.04

+:white_check_mark: Installed in 18.04.
+Created two VM.
+Installed Puppet Master on on VM and Puppet agent on other VM.
+Used bridged network so that both VM can communicate with each other.
+Verified and tested successfull installation.
+Installed Puppet Enterprise on Ubuntu 18.04 using both web and text mode install methods and successfully tested.
+Updated Puppet Enterprise report content based on result of successfull installation.
+Removed reduntant steps from the content and origanized steps for Puupet Enterprise installation.

 :o: export PECONFPATH=path of pe.conf file, this would mean you need to put a $ before PECONFPATH when using it

+:white_check_mark: Corrected

 :o: review has been halted as it was verified that this was not tested by the contributor.
 We can not accept sections and chapters that are